SoDipole/tagging-analytic-forms/README.md

 Description
 ----------
-A file analytic_tagging.py is a script for tagging russian analytic forms in texts from Russian National Corpus (http://www.ruscorpora.ru/index.html).
+analytic_tagging.py is a script for tagging russian analytic forms in texts from Russian National Corpus (http://www.ruscorpora.ru/index.html).
 The script is written in Python (version 3.5.1.).
 Used libraries: os, re.

 Insruction